French concession of Shanghai: Development

 A small strip of riverside land to the east of the Old City was added in 1861, to allow the construction of the quai de France, which would service shipping between China and France.
 A further expansion, agreed to in 1899 and proclaimed in 1900, allowed the French Concession to double in size.
 The area newly added to the concession sat immediately to the west of the original grant.

-Meanwhile, from 1860s, the French Concession authorities (like the other concession authorities) had begun constructing "extra-settlement roads" outside the concession.
+Meanwhile, from the 1860s, the French Concession authorities (like the other concession authorities) had begun constructing "extra-settlement roads" outside the concession.
 The first such road was built to connect the west gate of the Old City to the Catholic stronghold at Zi-ka-wei (Xujiahui), to allow French troops to quickly move between the concession and the Catholic Church land located in the area.
 Controlled by concession authorities, extra-settlement roads effectively gave France and the other treaty powers a form of control over land extending outside their formal concessions.

 In 1913, France requested police powers over its extra-settlement roads, effectively meaning a further expansion to the concession.
 The government of Yuan Shikai agreed, giving France police and taxation powers over the so-called extra-settlement roads area, in return for France agreeing to evict revolutionaries from the area under its jurisdiction.
 This agreement proclaimed in 1914, gave the French Concession control over a significantly larger area between the Old City and Xujiahui, 15 times the size of the original grant.
 As a nod to the more numerous Chinese residents in the new territory, two seats were given to Chinese members on the Administration Council.
 Encouraged by the successful expansion by the French, the Shanghai International Settlement also requested the grant of administrative powers over its own extra-settlement roads area in 1914, but this was refused.

 In 1902, the French introduced from France London planes (le platane commun) as a roadside tree on Avenue Joffre (present-day Huaihai Road).
 Now popular as a roadside tree throughout China, because of its history it is known in Chinese as the "French plane".

 By the 1920s, the French Concession was developed into the premier residential area of Shanghai.
 In particular, the expansive and initially sparsely populated "New French Concession" obtained under the second expansion of 1914 became popular for foreign nationals of all nationalities, and later well-to-do Chinese residents as well, to build houses on larger plots of land than they could obtain in the more crowded original concessions.
 As demand grew, numerous apartment buildings at varying levels of luxury were built, as well as some shikumen residences to meet demand from the increasing number of Chinese residents.
 Vibrant commercial areas also developed, helped by the influx of White Russians after the Russian Revolution.